nurzhanzhanuzak/eventsourcing/docs/topics/examples/aggregate4.rst

 In this example, the base classes :class:`~examples.aggregate4.baseclasses.DomainEvent` and :class:`~examples.aggregate4.baseclasses.Aggregate` are defined independently of the library.

-The :class:`~examples.aggregate4.baseclasses.DomainEvent` class in this example is defined as a frozen Python :class:`dataclass`.
+The :class:`~examples.aggregate4.baseclasses.DomainEvent` class is defined as a "frozen" Python :class:`dataclass`.

 .. literalinclude:: ../../../examples/aggregate4/baseclasses.py
     :pyobject: DomainEvent

-The :class:`~examples.aggregate4.baseclasses.Aggregate` class in this example is coded to have the common aspects of mutable aggregate objects.
+The :class:`~examples.aggregate4.baseclasses.Aggregate` base class in this example is coded to have the common aspects of mutable aggregate objects.
 It is coded to conform with the library's protocol classes :class:`~eventsourcing.domain.CollectEventsProtocol` and :class:`~eventsourcing.domain.MutableAggregateProtocol` so that it can be used with the library's :class:`~eventsourcing.application.Application` class.